Actcheng/100-days-of-code/log.md

 **Today's Progress:** First time creating React app using create-react-app and deploying it on GitHub Pages.

 **Thoughts:** Got stuck on creating the app: git was not installed.
-Got confused by whether a empty repo is required - it seems that iempy repo is not required, but it should be better to make a new repo for each project.
+Got confused by whether a empty repo is required - it seems that empty repo is not required, but it should be better to make a new repo for each project.

 **Link to work:**
 [Markdown Previewer](https://actcheng.github.io/markdown-previewer/)